 Book Online for the on the day urgent surgeries

 To make an online booking for the early morning surgery you need to be registered to use the online services offered through Patient Access.

-Appointments are available with the doctor or practice nurse at Horsmonden on Monday evening until 19:15 or with the doctor at Brenchley on Wednesday evening until 19:00.
+Telephone appointments are available with the doctor or practice nurse at Brenchley on Monday.
 Book at reception.